LucHermitte/lh-vim-lib/doc/Project.md

 " And the end-user will be able to execute
 Toggle LHTestsTogMenupbar
+" or to toggle the option with the menus
 ```

 ### 3.3.3.
 Execute an external command while some `p:$ENV` variable are defined: